Orilissa (elagolix) is a prescription drug that’s used to treat pain from endometriosis. Orilissa comes as an oral tablet.

 Call your doctor right away if you have an allergic reaction to Orilissa.
 But if you think you’re having a medical emergency, call 911 or your local emergency number.

-If you have questions about how to pay for your prescription, talk with your doctor or pharmacist.
-You can also visit the Orilissa manufacturer’s website to see if they have support options.
+- Savings program: If you have questions about how to pay for your prescription, talk with your doctor or pharmacist.
+Savings options may also be available on the Orilissa manufacturer’s website.

 Your doctor will recommend the dosage of Orilissa that’s right for you.
-Below are commonly used dosages, but always take the dosage your doctor prescribes.
+Below is the commonly used dosage, but always take the dosage your doctor prescribes.

 Form and strengths